huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

 ## Reservation of Dedicated Port

-Port 853 is currently reserved for 'DNS query-response protocol run over TLS/DTLS' {{!RFC7858}}.
+Port 853 for both TCP and UDP is currently reserved for 'DNS query-response protocol run over TLS/DTLS' {{!RFC7858}}.

 However, the specification for DNS over DTLS (DoD)
 {{!RFC8094}} is experimental, limited to stub to resolver, and no implementations or deployments currently exist to our knowledge (even though several years have passed since the specification was published).